-- 1) SSE consistently achieves lower MAE than PCA, LEA, QM and NN for both individual subject evaluation and overall evaluation; - 2) NN and QM perform badly in this experiment, which should come from the fact that the training subjects and the testing subjects are different, and NN as well as QM lack enough generalization capability, since they did not explicitly pursue the person-independence. - 3) The performance of LEA is better than that of PCA, which validates the effectiveness of exploiting manifold structure of the data space for pose estimation [9].
+- SSE consistently achieves lower MAE than PCA, LEA, QM, and NN for both individual subject evaluation and overall evaluation. - 2) NN and QM perform badly in this experiment, which should come from the fact that the training subjects and the testing subjects are different, and NN as well as QM lack enough generalization capability, since they did not explicitly pursue the person-independence.

+3) The performance of LEA is better than that of PCA, which validates the effectiveness of exploiting manifold structure of the data space for pose estimation [9].
+SLEA is generally better than LEA.